 Plaintiff

-VS. Small Claims No
+vs. Small Claims No

 Defendant

-CHOCTAW NATION OF) OKLAHOMA) ss.
+CHOCTAW NATION OF)

+OKLAHOMA) ss.

 COUNTY OF

-, being duly sworr ı, deposes and l says:
+, being duly sw orn, deposes and says:

+, in the above-named
-That the defendant resides at county, and that the mailing address of the defendant is , in the above-named

-,, - .
-That the defendant is indebted
+county, and that the mailing address of t .
+That the defendant is indebted to

-to the plaintiff in the sum of \$ for
+the plaintiff in the sum of \$

-that plaintiff has demanded payment of the e defendant refused to pay the same and
+he sum, but the defendant refused to pay the same and no

-That the defendant is wrongfully in possession of certain personal pro- operty described as personal property is \$, that plaintiff is entitled to possessi demanded that defendant relinquish possession of the personal property, wholly refuses to do so. t the value of the ion thereof and has but that defendant Subscribed and sworn to before me this day of, 20 Notary Public (or Clerk or Judge) My Commission Expires: My Commission Number: On the affidavit shall be printed: ORDER The Choctaw Nation of Oklahoma, to the within-named defendant: You are hereby directed to appear and answer the foregoing claim and to books, papers, and witnesses needed by you to establish your defense to the c This matter shall be heard at (name or add or clock of the day of, 20 And you are further you do not so appear judgment will be given against you as follows: dress of building), in hour of notified that in case For the amount of the claim as it is stated in the affidavit, or for possess property described in the affidavit. sion of the personal And, in addition, for costs of the action (including attorney fees where including costs of service of the order. provided by law), Dated this, 20
+part of the amount sued for has been paid,

+That the defendant is wrongfully in possession of certain personal property described as that the value of the personal property is \$, that plaintiff is entitled to possession thereof and has demanded that defendant relinquish possession of the personal property, but that defendant wholly refuses to do so.

+Subscribed and sworn to before me this day of , 20.

+My Commission Expires:

+My Commission Number:

+On the affidavit shall be printed:

+ORDER

+The Choctaw Nation of Oklahoma, to the within-named defendant:

+You are hereby directed to appear and answer the foregoing claim and to have with you all books, papers, and witnesses needed by you to establish your defense to the claim.

+This matter shall be heard at (name or address of building), in , County of , State of Oklahoma, at the hour of o'clock of the day of , 20.
+And you are further notified that in case you do not so appear judgment will be given against you as follows:

+For the amount of the claim as it is stated in the affidavit, or for possession of the personal property described in the affidavit.

+And, in addition, for costs of the action (including attorney fees where provided by law), including costs of service of the order.

+Dated this day of , 20.